Tifeko/archTifeko/readme.md

 ```

 ## How to use
-1. This site was built using [GitHub Pages](https://archlinux.org/download/).
+1. This site was built using [the arch website](https://archlinux.org/download/).